Towards Continual Reinforcement Learning: A Review and Perspectives: Looking Forward

 \paragraph{Experiment Design and Evaluation.} As we discussed earlier, studying the full non-stationary setting in its entirety is a significant challenge for continually learning agents.
-Designing and engineering such experiments is not only laborious, but also, subject to the scale at which one can study such a setting.
+Designing and engineering such experiments is not only laborious, but also subject to the scale at which one can study such a setting.
 We have discussed possible benchmarks with a unification of domains and metrics (see Sec.~\ref{sec:evaluation}) to generate systematic experiments for training continual RL agents.
 However, another related open question in continual RL has to do with the nature of evaluation itself.
 Indeed, it seems somewhat unnatural to have separate validation or testing phases in a true continual RL setting.
-In some sense, the notion of separate phases for evaluation that prohibit learning can be seen as idealistic as it is not generally possible to really test humans in such a way.
+In some sense, the notion of separate phases for evaluation that prohibit learning can be seen as idealistic, as it is not generally possible to really test humans in such a way.

 Moreover, disconnects between training and testing settings can be problematic for optimization in the context of continual RL.
-For example, it is popular to test continual learning agents in the so called \textit{one pass} setting where an agent is trained on each task in succession while never revisiting old tasks and then tested on its retention over the distribution of old tasks.
+For example, it is popular to test continual learning agents in the so called \textit{one pass} setting (where an agent is trained on each task in succession while never revisiting old tasks and then tested on its retention over the distribution of old tasks).
 This setting would be problematic for any continual RL agent without a pre-specified prior towards remembering old tasks.
-This is because a purely data driven agent has seen no evidence that past tasks will reoccur and thus has no reason to maintain performance on these tasks that is conveyed to it through its rewards during training.
-As a result, even basic questions about how to evaluate agents can be quite tricky for continual RL and can be considered a challenge that the community will still have to understand more deeply moving forward.
+This is because a purely data driven agent has seen no evidence that past tasks will reoccur, and thus has no reason to maintain performance on these tasks that is conveyed to it through its rewards during training.
+As a result, even basic questions about how to evaluate agents can be quite tricky for continual RL and can be considered a challenge that the community still has to understand more deeply moving forward.